 Thyme Essential Oil Uses:

 Thyme has many benefits for the body and can be used in a range of ways.
-It's an absolute power oil for the immune system, use it in diffuser blends or by itself around your house when you feel seasonal threats coming on.
+It's an absolute power oil for the immune system, and helps to reduce high stress levels.
+It's fierce energy supports and protects the immune system and is unequaled by other aromatic plant oils.
+Use it in diffuser blends or diffuse it by itself around your house when you feel seasonal threats coming on.
 You can pop one drop in some carrier oil like Fractionated Coconut Oil, Almond or whatever you have and rub over your chest to help support your respiratory system.

-It also supports tired aching bodies massage into sore spots with a carrier oil.
+It also supports tired aching bodies due to it's powerful antispasmodic action which can help improve circulation.
+Massage it into sore muscles, aches and pains and stiffness with a carrier oil.

 Thyme oil is also good for your hair, add a drop to your shampoo and conditioner.